diegopacheco/dynomite-docker/README.md

 2. Get docker public/host IP
 3. change dynomite-docker.sh script and use -P before docker run the cluster.
 4. change the paths for /usr/ to your local path
-5. do Docker ps and get the dynamic ports mapping for 8102 and change the seeds config.
+5. do Docker ps and get the dynamic ports mapping for 8102 and change the seeds config also use docker public ip on seeds.
+6. (just 1 time) Bake docker images $ ./dynomite-docker.sh bake
+7. Create the Dynomite clusters $ ./dynomite-docker.sh run 0.5.8

 #### Vagrant